-TOTAL AMC TER CHARGE SCHEME AMC FUND AMC ADDITIONAL EXPENSES WHO IT GOES TO Us (Aviva) Your fund managers WHAT IT COVERS This covers the cost of running your pension, including keeping in touch with you about your pension pot.
+TOTAL AMC ] CHARGE SCHEME AMC FUND AMC ADDITIONAL EXPENSES WHO IT GOES TO Us (Aviva) Your fund managers WHAT IT COVERS This covers the cost of running your pension, including keeping in touch with you about your pension pot.
 These charges cover the cost of managing the funds you're investing in, including monitoring and changing how your money's invested.
 These charges cover the additional costs of running the fund, such as audit and administration fees.
-HOW MUCH IT COSTS 0.57% of your pension pot's value.
-So for every £100 in your pension pot, we will take 57p in charges each year.
+HOW MUCH IT COSTS 0.37% of your pension pot's value.
+So for every £100 in your pension pot, we will take 37p in charges each year.
 These vary from fund to fund depending on how they're managed and what they invest in.
-Please see the fund tables starting on page 38 for details of each fund's charges.
+Please see your online account for details of each fund's charges.
 HOW IT'S TAKEN We take this charge monthly by deducting money from your pension.
-These charges are usually built in funds.
-They're taken automatica units and don't appear on your p lly when you buy
+These charges are usually built into the price of your funds.
+They're taken automatically when you buy units and don't appear on your pension.